2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/cms/quick-edit.md

 ---
-uid: Concepts.QuickE
+uid: Specs.Cms.QuickE
 ---
-# Concept: quickE - Quick Edit 2.0
+# QuickE (Quick Edit)

-quickE (pronounced _quick-e_) is the quick-edit feature inside 2sxc to quickly add / move modules and inner content blocks.
+QuickE (pronounced _quick-e_) is the quick-edit feature inside 2sxc to quickly add / move modules and inner content blocks.
 It supports touch and usually is used with a mouseover.

 ![Example showing quickE](/assets/concepts/inpage-toolbar/example-quicke.png)